 Natural Treatment for Cushing’s Disease and Atypical Cushing’s Disease

-Melatonin and Lignans are an excellent natural treatment for both Cushing’s and Atypical Cushing’s disease.
+Melatonin and Lignans together provide an excellent natural treatment for both Cushing’s and Atypical Cushing’s disease.

-Melatonin helps balance out the hormones and can slow the growth of tumors.
+Melatonin helps balance hormones and slow the growth of tumors.

 A general guideline for dosing melatonin is: